-Five areas of concern were noted during the annual inspection performed on January 4, 2017.
+Eight (8) areas of concern were noted during the annual inspection performed on December 26, 2017.
 Corrective measures have been proposed to meet the requirements of §257.84 (b)(5) for each deficiency or observation identified as shown in Table 2-2 below.
-Figure 1 shows the location of the listed deficiencies observed during the most recent annual inspection conducted on January 4, 2017.
+Figure 1 shows the location of the listed deficiencies observed during the most recent annual inspection conducted on December 26, 2017.

-Table 3-2 - Areas of Concern (Inspected: January 4, 2017) Deficiency/Observation Proposed Corrective Measure Concrete retaining wall has large crack, signs of corrosion, and exposed rebar.
-This concrete wall is a separation device that provides run-on and runoff protection to the CCR unit.
-A minimal amount of CCR material may come into contact with this wall for containment purposes.
+Table 3-2 - Areas of Concern (Inspected: December 26, 2017) Deficiency/Observation Proposed Corrective Measure Concrete retaining wall has large crack, signs of corrosion, and exposed rebar.
+AECOM understands that the concrete wall is a separation device that provides run-on and runoff protection to the CCR unit.
+Also, a minimal amount of CCR material may come into contact with this wall for containment purposes.
 This minimal depth of CCR material that periodically abuts the wall produces very little need for structural support.
-The crack in the concrete retaining wall will be filled in order to protect the reinforcement from exposure to the elements.
-The stability of the wall will be monitored on a regular basis.
+AECOM recommends to fill the cracks in the concrete retaining wall to be filled in order to protect the reinforcement from exposure to the CCR elements.
+The stability of the wall shall be monitored on a regular basis.
+Wind/Storm Events have the potential to migrate Ash pile material.
+AECOM recommends installing additional sprinklers and building a retaining wall on the West side of the Ash Pile unit.
+This will help minimize CCR material migration and help provide necessary dust control.
+Care should be taken to keep Ash Pile height below existing wall heights to prevent ash migration.
 Steel Reinforcement on the concrete retaining wall appears to be corroded which could eventually pose a structural concern for the wall.
-The crack in the concrete retaining wall will be filled in order to protect the reinforcement from exposure to the elements.
-The structural integrity of the wall will be evaluated and repaired as necessary.
-The condition of the steel will be evaluated and repairs will be performed as necessary.
+AECOM recommends SMECI to fill the cracks in the concrete retaining wall in order to protect the reinforcement from exposure to the elements.
+The structural integrity of the wall shall be evaluated and repaired as necessary.
+The condition of the steel shall be evaluated and repairs will be performed as necessary.
 Concrete retaining wall present only on east side and a steel retaining wall/ Baffle wall is used on the south side to contain the Sludge/Ash Pile.
 Based on our observation, steel structures have a tendency to corrode when in contact with the CCR material.
-We recommend SMECI to evaluate the structure on a regular basis.
+AECOM recommends SMECI to monitor the structure on a regular basis and perform the suggested repairs at the appropriate time.
 The steel wall will be inspected for corrosion.
-Erosion gullies observed along the drainage channel.
-Protect the drainage channel for erosion control.
-Sludge pile is exposed resulting in minor erosion.
-Grade the area on the West and North side at a 2% slope
+Ash pile is exposed resulting in minor erosion.
+Storm water runoff ditches are present on west/north side which flow towards the Lignite Retention Pond or Ash Pond.
+This water is recycled for plant use.
+Grade the area on the West and North side at a 1% - 2% slope such that all storm water or surface runoff is directed towards the drainage ditches and does not cause any ponding issues around the Ash pile.